HyperAlign: Hyperbolic Entailment Cones for Adaptive Text-to-Image Alignment Assessment: Introduction

 Traditional NS-IQA methods, ranging from handcrafted methods~\cite{mittal2012brisque,mittal2013niqe} to deep learning methods~\cite{zhang2020blind}, have produced numerous classical methods over decades of development.
-Although these methods demonstrate considerable effectiveness when assessing natural image quality, they cannot understand cross-modal semantic mappings and thus fail to transfer effectively to T2IAA tasks.
-Existing T2IAA research primarily relies on large-scale vision-language pre-trained models like CLIP~\cite{radford2021clip} to map images and text into the same feature space, generally following two strategies: one is similarity-based metrics, such as AMFF-Net~\cite{zhou2024adaptive} and CIA-Net~\cite{zhou2025cia}, which directly map cosine similarity to alignment scores; the other is learning-based regression, such as IP-IQA~\cite{qu2024bringing}, which predicts scores by fine-tuning feature extractors and training regression heads.
-However, they have key limitations: (1) insufficient exploitation of hierarchical and asymmetric entailment relations in image-text pairs.
-For instance, ``Corgi'' entails ``dog'' entails ``animal'', but not vice versa.
-Simple symmetric Euclidean similarity struggles to capture such strict partial order relationships.
-Moreover, alignment scores containing rich fine-grained information are only used as regression targets without guiding geometric structure learning.
-(2) Existing methods typically employ unified mapping functions, ignoring the substantial complexity and characteristic variations across different samples.
-This one-size-fits-all approach leads to limited generalization when facing complex and diverse image-text pairs.
+Although the aforementioned methods perform well in assessing natural scene images, their performance on T2IAA tasks is lackluster due to their inability to model cross-modal semantic correlations.
+Existing methods for T2IAA mostly use multimodal large models like CLIP~\cite{radford2021clip} to map images and text into a unified representation space.
+These studies generally follow two paradigms: one is similarity-based metrics, such as AMFF-Net~\cite{zhou2024adaptive} and CIA-Net~\cite{zhou2025cia}, which directly convert cosine similarity to alignment scores; the other is learning-based regression-driven methods, such as IP-IQA~\cite{qu2024bringing}, which fine-tune feature extractors and train regression heads to predict scores.
+However, they still suffer from the following core limitations: (1) Existing methods compute feature similarities in flat Euclidean space, essentially treating alignment as simple symmetric distance metrics.
+This flattened representation ignores the structured nature of semantic alignment.
+(2) These methods typically employ fixed mapping functions, ignoring the substantial complexity and characteristic variations across different samples.
+This one-size-fits-all method leads to limited generalization when facing complex and diverse image-text pairs.